Przeszaf/LoginScreenTDD/README.md

 # LoginScreenTDD

 Hey, this is my first take on TDD.
-All things in the app are my first take on unit, integration and UI testing.
+All things in the app are my first try on unit, integration and UI testing.
 I know that there are some things that are probably not perfect, such as naming or too many/few tests for certain functions.

 Usually I use branching while using git, but for this project I think it would be an overkill.
 Also, at the beginning I was commiting after each passed test, but afterwards I started commiting new features with tests included, as the repo would have a lot of commits otherwise.